AS FEATURED On

 Through my series of Motherhood Sessions over the past year, I am so aware how much women not only crave this but need this.
 I am told again and again how empowering the sessions made them feel and how beautiful they felt in their most natural form.
 We have all collected rolls, dimples and scars as we age, and I aimed to showcase all these beautiful aspects of the female form, and create a series of images which are intimate and soft.
 I wanted to keep everything as simple as possible.
 Just the bodies and plain background and let the forms speak for themselves.
 No distracting outfits or expressions.

 Just celebrate the female naked form.
-Without is being sexualised in any way.
+Without the need for it to be sexualised in any way.
 And not for the male gaze.

 The feedback from the day was that it was an extremely liberating and empowering experience for all women involved.